jpsferreira/LEM_PC/README.md

 ## Contents
  - exe1.ipynb: notebook with the code for algorithms involving scalars
  - exe2.ipynb: notebook with the code for algorithms involving vectors
+ - exe3.ipynb: notebook with the code for algorithms involving matrices